Country Report - Germany

 Actual Innovations

-Market: Solar water and space heating, large solar systems > 100 m² collector area, low energy buildings, solar active houses with solar fraction >50%, solar process heating systems for different industries
+Market: Solar water and space heating, large solar systems > 100 m² collector area, low energy buildings, solar active houses with solar fraction > 50%, solar process heating systems for different industries

-Demonstration: Solar process heating, large scale solar thermal systems with seasonal and multifunctional storages, solar district heating systems, smart solar thermal grids, solar thermal absorption and adsorption cooling for small and medium outputs, and combined solar/CHP-systems.
+Demonstration: Solar process heating, large scale solar thermal systems with seasonal and multifunctional storages, solar district heating systems, smart solar thermal grids, solar thermal absorption and adsorption cooling for small and medium outputs, combined solar/CHP-systems.

-Concentrating collector systems for process heating and cooling (PTC, Fresnel), solar facades, and intelligent control systems for solar buildings.
+Concentrating collector systems for process heating and cooling (PTC, Fresnel), solar facades, intelligent control systems for solar buildings.

 Research:

-• New collector and storage materials; Cost reduction for solar thermal systems through standardization and plug&play installations
+• New collector and storage materials; Cost reduction for solar thermal systems through standardization and plug&play- installations

-• System integration for solar process heat
+• System integration for solar process heat,

-• Advanced building integrated photovoltaics and solar thermal power
+• advanced building integrated photovoltaics and solar thermal power

 • Advanced thermal storages with higher storage capacity (PCM/PCS, TCM); PVT-systems with optimized heat and power output